Multi-Robot Pickup and Delivery via Distributed Resource Allocation: Conclusions

 \section{Conclusions}

 In this paper, we introduced a purely distributed scheme to address large-scale instances of the Pickup-and-Delivery Vehicle Routing Problem in networks of cooperating robots.
 The proposed distributed algorithm is shown to provide a feasible solution in a finite number of communication rounds and has remarkable scalability and privacy-preserving properties that allow for large robotic networks.
 The theoretical results are corroborated on a set of realistic simulations through a combined ROS~2 / Gazebo platform.
 Finally, experimental results on a real testbed highlight feasibility of the proposed solution for a heterogeneous team of ground and aerial robots.
+As a future line of research, a more complex set-up could be investigated.
+Indeed, variables as travel cost, service duration, travel time could be considered to be stochastic in order to obtain a more realistic model.
+Moreover, the approach can be enhanced to force assignments of single robots to each task and a convergence rate analysis can be performed.

 \appendices